evilC/JoystickWrapper/README.md

 Returns a list of devices, their names, guids, and capabilities.

 ####GetAnyDeviceGuid
 Gets any guid that it can find.
-Useful to make demo scripts simple.
+Useful to make demo scripts simple
     guid := jw.GetAnyDeviceGuid()
-    jw.SuscribeAxis(guid, ...
+    jw.SuscribeAxis(guid, 1)

 ##Goals
 ~~striked items~~ are done